donalmurtagh/iou/README.md

 ## What is IOU?
-A free desktop application that helps two people keep track of money owed by one to the other.
+A desktop application that helps two people keep track of money owed to each other.
 It would typically be useful to a couple, roommates, or any two people that incur shared expenses and/or lend money to each other.
 IOU keeps a record of all transactions and calculates the current balance (shown in red below).